A Volatile-Poor Formation of LHS 3844b based on its Lack of Significant Atmosphere: Model Results

-Multi-stage core-formation, where accreting material equilibrates with the magma ocean, is another viable core formation scenario \citep{rubie2011,fischer2017,fischer2020}.
-In multi-stage core formation the planet's core and mantle grow via a series of equilibration processes, as infalling material equilibrates at low pressures initially when the planet is small, and equilibration pressure increases as the planet grows.
-This allows for core formation to occur at much lower pressures than single stage core formation, with equilibration pressures reaching a maximum of $\sim$65\% of the CMB pressure than if it formed as a single event \citep{rubie2011,fischer2017}.
-For the Earth this pressure is $\sim$80 GPa compared to its CMB pressure of $\sim$125 GPa.
+Multi-stage core formation, where accreting material equilibrates with the magma ocean, is another viable core formation scenario \citep{rubie2011,fischer2017,fischer2020}.
+In multi-stage core formation, the planet's core and mantle grow via a series of equilibration processes, as infalling material equilibrates at low pressures initially when the planet is small, and equilibration pressure increases as the planet grows.
+This allows for core formation to occur at much lower pressures than single-stage core formation, with equilibration pressures reaching a maximum of $\sim$65\% of the CMB pressure that would occur if it formed as a single event \citep{rubie2011,fischer2017}.
+For the Earth, this pressure is $\sim$80 GPa compared to its CMB pressure of $\sim$125 GPa.
 For LHS~3844b, 65\% $P_{CMB}\sim$230~GPa (Figure~\ref{fig:core}).
 Under oxidizing conditions, as material is added and the pressure of equilibration increases, O and C become more siderophile.
 As such, the C of early infalling material will equilibrate at low pressures and its C will stay in the mantle.
 Later infalling material, however, will equilibrate at higher pressures and the majority of the accreting material's complement of C will partition into the core.
-This scenario is only likely though if LHS~3844b formed entirely out of oxidized material.
-The Earth, however, likely formed from a mixture of oxidizing and reduced material in order to explain its trace element abundances \citep{wade2005}.
-If LHS~3844b also formed from a mixture of material of varying $fO_2$, the mantle may still be left C-rich due to the low $D_C$ of the reducing material despite some fraction of the planet's C being partitioned into the core as a consequence of accreting oxidizing material as well.
+This scenario is only likely, though, if LHS~3844b formed entirely out of oxidized material.
+The Earth, however, likely formed from a mixture of oxidizing and reduced material, which would explain its trace element abundances \citep{wade2005}.
+If LHS~3844b also formed from a mixture of material of varying $fO_2$, the mantle may still be left C-rich due to the low $D_C$ of the reducing material, despite some fraction of the planet's C being partitioned into the core as a consequence of accreting oxidizing material as well.
 Whether the balance of the low pressure of equilibration in multi-stage formation and the planet forming from a mixture of reduced and oxidizing material are able to produce C-poor mantles for planet's with Earth-like or greater C budgets is beyond the scope of this paper.
-In the absence of new experimental data for the partitioning of O, Si and C at $P > 150$~GPa, in both single stage core formation and multi-stage core formation, our models of the carbon content of LHS3844b's mantle effectively reflect that of the bulk composition the planet overall inherits during formation (Figure~\ref{fig:core}.
-We find, therefore, then that in order to produce the C-poor mantle the degassing models require, and to avoid a magma-ocean derived proto-atmosphere that would also need to be eroded away in addition to the later degassed atmosphere, LHS~3844b must form volatile poor compared to the Earth, in both single- or multi-stage core formation scenarios.
+In the absence of new experimental data for the partitioning of O, Si and C at $P > 150$~GPa, in both single-stage core formation and multi-stage core formation, our models of the carbon content of LHS3844b's mantle effectively reflect that of the bulk composition the planet overall inherits during formation (Figure~\ref{fig:core}.
+Therefore, we find that, in order to produce the C-poor mantle the degassing models require, and to avoid a magma ocean-derived proto-atmosphere that would also need to be eroded away in addition to the later degassed atmosphere, LHS~3844b must form volatile-poor compared to the Earth, in both single- or multi-stage core formation scenarios.